South Quay Plaza

-The new development will replace three office and retail buildings on the site which were built in the 1980s.
+The new development replaces three office and retail buildings on the site, which were built in the 1980s.
 Foundation works began following the demolition of the previous buildings on the site.

+South Quay Plaza was the winner of the Best Garden/Landscaping Design award at the British Home Awards 2022.

-Site history
+Site

+South Quay Plaza is located at 183–189 Marsh Wall, South Quay, within the London borough of Tower Hamlets.
+The development is to the south of Canary Wharf and overlooks the South Dock, which lies to the immediate north.
+The nearest station is South Quay DLR, and the closest London Underground station is Canary Wharf.
+The South Dock Bridge, a new pedestrian bridge directly linking the South Quay Plaza site to Upper Bank Street, Canary Wharf, has received planning permission from Tower Hamlets Council and is currently under development.

 The scheme is located in one of the first areas of any significance along Marsh Wall to be developed.
-South Quay 1 was constructed in 1986 and occupied by the Daily Telegraph, until the Telegraph's offices were moved to nearby Canary Wharf.
+South Quay 1 was constructed in 1986 and occupied by the Daily Telegraph, until their offices were moved to nearby Canary Wharf.
 The building then lay empty for some time; South Quay 1 was followed by South Quay 2 and then South Quay 3.
 For a time in the early 1990s, these office buildings dominated the area around Marsh Wall, until an IRA bombing in early 1996 eventually led to the demolition of the original South Quay 1.
 Although originally also scheduled for demolition, South Quay 2 was instead rebuilt and returned to use until the Berkeley scheme demolished it.
 South Quay 3 (189 Marsh Wall) was re-skinned after the bomb and renamed Wyndham House, then renamed again to South Quay Building.